Clemapfel/jluna/docs/manual.md

 }
 ```

+Similarly, `std::mutex` or `std::unique_lock` can be used for the same purpose.

 ### Closing Notes

 #### Interacting with `jluna::Task` from Julia

-Internally, jluna makes accessing the Julia-state from a C++-sided, asynchronously executed function possible, by wrapping it in an actual Julia-side `Task`, then using Julias native thread pool to execute it.
-This has some beneficial side-effects.
+Internally, jluna makes accessing the Julia-state from a C++-sided, asynchronously executed function possible by wrapping it in a Julia-side `Task`. jluna can then use Julias native threadpool, allowing for C-API functions to be safely executed.
+This has a useful side-effect:

-`yield`, called from C++ like so:
+For example, `yield`, called from C++ like so:

 ```cpp
 static auto* yield = unsafe::get_function(jl_base_module, "yield"_sym);
 jluna::safe_call(yield);
 ```

 Will actually yield the thread this C++ code is executed in, letting another Julia thread take over.
 This applies to all Julia-side functions.
 Calling them from within a `jluna::Task` has exactly the same effect as calling them from within a `Base.Task`.

-We can access the `Julia-side` object of a `jluna::Task` using `.operator unsafe::Value*()`.
-Because of this, we can manage a `jluna::Task` through an unnamed `jluna::Proxy` like so:
+We can access the Julia-side object of a `jluna::Task` using `.operator unsafe::Value*()`.
+This allows us to create a `jluna::Proxy` of a `jluna::Task`:

 ```cpp
 auto lambda = [](){ //...